xavier83ar/cakephp-cookie-auth/README.md

 Cookie based authentication.
 An attempt to make it secure.

+## WORK IN PROGRESS ALERT!

+This is the first early version of a work in progress project, use it at your own risk.

 ## Motivation

 I need this feature on a cakephp project and after taking a look at [Cake3-CookieAuth](https://github.com/Xety/Cake3-CookieAuth) and reading [this](https://github.com/FriendsOfCake/Authenticate/issues/53) besides others articles and posts about security risks related to this feature, I've decided to do my own implementation.

 ## Requirements